released/M480BSP_GPIO_Rotary_Encoder/README.md

 update @ 2023/07/25

-1. use PA.4 , PA.3 to driver rotary / encoder ( PIN A , PIN B)
+1. use PA.4 , PA.3 to drive rotary / encoder ( PIN A , PIN B)

 2. initial GPIO interrupt and debounce , refer to GPIO_Rotary_Encoder_Init